Electroacoustic and Generative Music

 “Habitats” (2021): A series of five generative works, programmatically based on the idea of digital ecologies and a metaphor of idea of code as an ecosystem for data.
 Each section consists of a dedicated program written in the ChucK language (i.e., all sounds realized only by running the software).
 These are just excerpts from one iteration of the piece.
 Each program can run indefinitely, producing unique versions of the piece in which new relationships between the different sound-making objects in the code are formed.

-Audio-Visual Collaborative Work
+Audio-Visual and Collaborative Work

 “Wired: Gosiwon” (2024): 3D animated VR film directed by Sojung Bahng, for which I created the music/sound design.
 Instead of using narration, the visuals work in tandem with ambient sounds.
 Much of what is heard was created using machine learning systems for electronic music that involve things like sound classification (or behaviours that stem from failure to classify) and hybridization of different instrument sounds.
 More info.